12 Best Social Media Aggregators to boost conversions in 2024

 Taggbox cons:

-• Even after paying separately for advanced features with a suite, many of them, like UGC rights requests, have monthly usage limits depending on the plan.
+• Many advanced features like UGC rights come at an extra price and have monthly usage limits based on the plan.

 An example of how Curator.io works